 If you’re thinking of postponing a wedding, my heart truly goes out to you.
-As a multi-award-winning Norfolk wedding planner working across the East of England, I know first-hand how difficult it’s been for the wedding industry and couples getting married across the past few months.
+As a multi-award-winning wedding planner working across the UK, I know first-hand how difficult it’s been for the wedding industry and couples getting married across the past few months.

 As a wedding planning business owner, I’ve sadly had to move all of my wedding planning and partial wedding planning wedding couples to 2021 and beyond, and have so far had a year without setting foot on-site at a wedding venue.
 It’s utterly heartbreaking!

 Regular Weddings by One Curious Dream blog readers will know I’ve already shared lots of wedding planning advice on how to postpone a wedding and have offered lots of tips to make the postponement process a little less stressful – you can read these on the One Curious Dream wedding blog.

 As tough as the past few months has been for wedding suppliers and wedding venues, it’s of course been especially challenging for couples who were due to get married this year.
 Today, we hear from real Weddings by one Curious Dream bride, Kathryn, who shares her experience of postponing her 2020 wedding.

 “Having planned our marquee wedding since 2017, we were both so excited for our wedding day to arrive.
 I remember speaking to our Jo (One Curious Dream wedding planner) back in March before the lockdown kicked in about what we do if the situation developed.